mohammednazim007/Fix-JS-Problems/README.md

 13.To list all the docker images docker image ls

-14.To list all the docker containers docker container ls
+14.To display the running docker containers docker container ls

-15.To list all the docker containers including stopped ones docker container ls -a
+15.To display the running docker containers with hidden containers docker container ls -a